Financial Samurai

 Examples Of Coast FIRE

-In other words, let’s say you need $100,000 to live off of at a 2% withdrawal rate.
+Let's say you need $100,000 in gross income to live off of at a 2% withdrawal rate.
 Therefore, you would eventually need $5 million before you can completely retire.
 Someone who is Coast FIRE would have enough invested at this moment to grow their portfolio to $5 million by the time he or she wants to retire.

 A 30-year-old can be considered Coast FIRE if he has $500,000 invested and experiences a 8% compound annual growth rate for 30 years.
 He wouldn’t have to contribute another dollar to his investment portfolio to achieve a $5 million portfolio by the time he is 60+.
 The risk is that he does not grow his portfolio at a 8% compound annual growth rate for 30 years.